sugaryourcoffee/media/doc/media-setup.md

 To enter the database console we have to enter the password we have provided in `config/database.yml` for the media database.

+Devise views are not accessible at first.
+But if we want to style them we have to extract them to our application.
+We can do this with

+    $ rails generate devise:views